Q80/mock/mine.md

 # HELLO!!

-Can you dig it?
+Would you do it?

-Appearantly tou can...
+Appearantly I would...